Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 There are maximum of 2 * 2 * 2 * 1 = 8 solutions of the inverse kinematics calculation.
 When no solution is found for an angle, the nearest solution is returned.
 Less than 8 solutions probably always means singularity or near singularity situations. (to be verified)

-Performance results: tbd

-An alternative to use PG4 with axes 2 and 3 will be tried. (tbd)
+Performance results: on 2 GHz laptop 30 microseconds for all solutions.

+# 6Axis_type2

+Type 2 will be different with respect to axes 1 to 3:
+* axis 1 is arbitrary
+* axis 2 and 3 are parallel
+* axes 4 to 6 intersect (i. e. spheric)

 # configuring gst(0), HST(0), M